Weathering a Storm: How to Prepare Your Business for the Unexpected

 As a small business owner, it's critical that you have a plan in the event of an emergency.
 From communication to safety preparations, there are several things you'll want to consider before Mother Nature takes an unexpected detour through your town and into your small business.

-- Have an emergency kit ready.
 In the chance you are stuck at your business when a storm hits, you'll want to be prepared to shelter in place.
-Start with a supply of flashlights, backup batteries, candles, blankets, some bottled water and non-perishable goods.
+Start with a supply of flashlights, backup batteries, candles, blankets, some bottled water, and non-perishable goods.
 You will also want to have a first aid kit handy.